magnussolution/magnusbilling7/wiki/en/modules/groupUserGroup/groupUserGroup.rst

 Group
 """""

-We not write the description to this field.
+We did not write the description to this field.

 .. _groupUserGroup-user_prefix:

-User Prefix
+User prefix
 """""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _groupUserGroup-id_group:

+Group
+"""""

-We not write the description to this field.
+We did not write the description to this field.